 If a permit is not obtained or there is a failure to comply with the conditions specified the offending company may be liable for prosecution.

 Any skips (illegally placed or otherwise) deemed dangerous by the authority will be removed and stored and the relevant company informed and re-charged.
 Any skips not complying with the above or on the Highway without a permit will be deemed to be illegal.
-In such circumstances a fine for non-compliance of this policy will incur an initial fine of £150.
-Where considered appropriate by the Highway Authority a removal fee of £150 will also be applied and also a subsequent storage fee of £50 per day will apply until collection.
+In such circumstances a fee for non-compliance of this policy will incur an initial charge of £182.
+Where considered appropriate by the Highway Authority a removal fee of £160 will also be applied and also a subsequent storage fee of £50 per day will apply until collection.

 It should be noted that a failure to obtain a relevant and up to date permit will result in the skip (if placed on the Highway) being classed as illegal.
 In such circumstances this will result in your insurance cover being classed as null and void.